J-R4/silver-gold-server/api_doc.md

 ## 2. `POST /register`

 Description =
-new User can register with unique email and their password
+new User can register with their name, unique email and their password

 Request =